 The Save the Children Fund

-Save the Children welcomes the overall progress made by countries in reducing child mortality in recent years.
+Save the Children welcomes the overall progress made by countries in reducing child mortality.
 However, on current trends, there will be more than 4 million under-5 deaths in the year 2030, with children in the poorest households at 34% higher risk.
-Given the high proportion of neonatal deaths in the total burden of under-5 mortality, countries urgently need to transform how they provide care for the most vulnerable newborns, especially for those born small or sick.
-Millions of lives could be saved by investing in care for every newborn, including in humanitarian settings.
+Almost all these deaths will be the result of preventable causes.
+Given the high proportion of neonatal deaths, countries urgently need to transform how they provide care for the most vulnerable newborns, especially those born small or sick.
+Millions of lives could be saved by investing in quality care for every newborn, including in humanitarian settings.

-Finally, we are concerned with the lack of attention to the mental health of children affected by conflict.
-The number of children living in a conflict zone has increased by more than 75% from the early 1990s when it was around 200 million, to more than 357 million in 2016.
-Long exposure to conflict causes children to enter a state of “toxic stress”, increasing the cases of bedwetting, self-harm, suicide attempts and aggressive or withdrawn behaviour.
-We are calling on all partners to scale-up long-term structural mental health and psychological support for children and adolescents in conflict-affected areas and post-conflict contexts.
+Finally, we are concerned with the lack of attention to the mental health of children affected by conflict and in other humanitarian settings.
+There has been a sharp increase in the number of children living in conflict zones since the early 1990s, from around 200 million, to more than 357 million in 2016.
+Long exposure to conflict causes children to enter a state of “toxic stress”.
+We are calling on all partners to scale-up long-term mental health and psychological support for children and adolescents in conflict-affected areas and post-conflict contexts.